mitmdev/Isolated_ISE_EC/Readme.md

 ~~~
 git clone https://github.com/mitmdev/Isolated_ISE_EC.git --depth=1
 ~~~
-Upload all the .lua files in the lua/ folder to your ESP, leaving `init.lua` for last one.<br/><br/>
+Upload all the .lua files in the lua/ folder to your ESP, leaving `init.lua` for last one.<br/>

 The default minimal configuration simply loads the ufire library and is intended mainly for api testing via ESPlorer or similar serial ttys.<br/>
-Furthermore, two other alternative configurations are proposed.<br/><br/>
+Furthermore, to access the api, two other alternative configurations are proposed.<br/><br/>

 The "full-featured" setup, requires the following external components:<br>
 - HTTP server (apache, Nginx...) hosting the demo page